qdcmedia123/fbi-wanted-ws/README.md

 # install skaffold
 https://skaffold.dev/docs/install/

+# If you are running minikube on linux
+minikube start

 # If you are using minikube in mac then start minikube with hyperkit driver
 minikube start --vm-driver=hyperkit